 “Outliers: parts whose parameters are statistically different from the typical part.“AEC

 Outlier detection is a method of identifying a member in the group that deviates grossly from the norm.
 You test semiconductors across different parametrics, such as voltage, current and how it reacts to different stimuli.
 You calculate the average manually or let your Outlier Detection system crunch the numbers for you.
 Using an algorithm, outliers that deviate vastly from the norm are found.
 In other words, you calculate what is average, then exclude what isn’t.

-Outlier Detection is a major way to ensure quality by identifying and removing potentially defective chips.
+Outlier detection is a major way to ensure quality by identifying and removing potentially defective chips.

 When applied in yieldHUB, the system detects the anomalies using pre-defined recipes after the data has been uploaded to the cloud.
-This makes the solution highly scalable and puts the control of quality and reliability firmly in the hands of our customers instead of in the hands of the test houses.
+This makes the solution highly scalable and puts the control of quality firmly in the hands of our customers instead of in the hands of the test houses.